logo for injury-settlement-guide.com

 Although the store has many employees none of them had mopped up the water.
 I find it incredulous that with the many employees in the store not one of them saw that the floor was dangerously wet.
 The water must have been accumulating for some time.

 Sweeny's was utterly negligent in allowing the water to accumulate to such a dangerous level.
-It was further negligent in not setting up pylons or cordoning the wet area off so as to advise the public of the dangerous conditions.
+It was further negligent in not setting up pylons or cordoning off the wet area so as to advise the public of the dangerous conditions.

 As a direct and proximate result of Sweeny's negligence I suffered, and will continue to suffer pain and discomfort into the foreseeable future.
 I will require additional Doctors’ visits and further observation.